Electronics (ELEC) Courses

 Behavioural Synthesis of ICs

 Various topics related to computer analysis and synthesis of VLSI circuits including: logic synthesis, finite state machine synthesis, design methodologies, design for reuse, testing, common VLSI functions, a review of Verilog.

-An IC design course with a strong emphasis on design methodology, to be followed by ELEC 5805 (ELG 6385). in the second term.
-The design philosophies considered will include Full Custom design, standard cells, gate-arrays and sea-of-gates using CMOS and BiCMOS technology.
+IC design course with strong emphasis on design methodology, to be followed by ELEC 5805 (ELG 6385) in the second term.
+Design philosophies considered will include Full Custom design, standard cells, gate-arrays and sea-of-gates using CMOS and BiCMOS technology.
 State-of-the-art computer-aided design tools are used.